 Most manuscripts are not accepted upon their first submission for publication, in fact, most are rejected without peer review (I will write about rejection criteria in one of my next blogs).
 This type of rejection is often done by the editor within 24 hours to a week after submission.
-Immediate rejection is a frustrating experience, and you may be disappointed or angry, but it is no reason to despair.
+Immediate rejection is frustrating, and you may be disappointed or angry, but it is no reason to despair.
 You just need to choose another journal, change the layout of the manuscript to match the new journal´s format, and submit it again.

 Editor´s decision after review

-If your manuscript is not immediately rejected, it will be read and commented on by two to four peer reviewers.
+If your manuscript is not immediately rejected, it will be read and commented on by two or more peer reviewers.
 Their combined opinions of your manuscript can lead the editor to select one of the following options: accept ´as is´ which is a very rare decision; accept pending minor revision; accept pending major revision; or reject.
 In the last case, you are back to square one and will need to choose a new journal to submit to.
 You may first want to have a good look at the reviewers´ comments though and try to improve your chance of getting your manuscript accepted by the next journal by revising your manuscript.
 If the reason for rejection is that the reviewers found a major flaw in your data or methods you should not try to submit it anywhere else but move on instead.

 If the reviewers suggested that your manuscript needs to be revised before it can be accepted you get a second chance at getting it just right.
 The reviewers´ comments usually consist of a list of minor and major suggestions for improvement that you need to deal with.
 These suggestions can include for instance having to add more experiments, rewriting part of your manuscript, adding or removing tables or figures, explaining some of the content better, expanding the background or discussion section, using more appropriate statistical analysis, or correcting typos.
 Most of the suggestions will be truly helpful and improve your manuscript.
 If the amount or type of additional work requested by the reviewers for a major revision is, however, too much or not feasible, you may want to consider submitting your article to a different journal.